-- (a) Obtained a minimum GPA of 3.00 - (b) Completed the relevant requirements within a period of three consecutive academic years.
+- (a) Obtained a minimum GPA of 3.00, - (b) Completed the relevant requirements within a period of three consecutive academic years.

-6.2.
-Bachelor of Science Honours Degree
+7.2 Bachelor of Science Honours Degree

-To be eligible for the Bachelor of Science Honours Degree, a student should have completed at least a total of 120 credits, excluding enhancement /auxiliary courses and of this a minimum of 72 credits must be in the subject of specialization and fulfilling the following requirements:
+To be eligible for the Bachelor of Science Honours Degree, a student should have completed at least a total of 120 credits, excluding enhancement/ auxiliary courses and of this a minimum of 72 credits must be in the subject of specialization and fulfilling the following requirements:

-- (a) Obtained a minimum GPA of 2.00, - (b) Obtained no E grades in any course units within the minimum of total credit requirement or of subject of specialization, - (c) Obtained no E grades in enhancement/auxiliary courses, - (d) Completed the degree programme within Six academic years.
+- (a) Obtained a minimum GPA of 2.00, - (b) Obtained no E grades in any course, - (c) Obtained minimum of C grades in English courses in Level I & II, - (d) Completed the degree programme within Six academic years.